TheBrightSparkDev/Human-Sightings/README.md

  - I also saw that google said background.png came back with a 404 error had a look into my css and it was an absolute link instead of relative so corrected the issue
  -  I also noticed font was coming back as error 400 so corrected code.

-- google lighthouse gave a few scores in the end:
+- google lighthouse gave a few scores in the end Mobile:

  - Performance 84%-99%
    - This is due entirely to the images I have used I could've edited every single image and turned them into next gen-formats but I don't have that kind of time to dedicate to this project.